-Women of childbearing age should consume 400-800 micrograms of folic acid per day before becoming pregnant, as well as through the first three months of pregnancy.
-Fortunately, this nutrient is found in several delicious foods you're probably already eating.
+The AAP notes that women of childbearing age should consume 400-800 micrograms of folic acid per day before becoming pregnant, as well as through the first three months of pregnancy.
+Fortunately, this nutrient is found in several delicious foods you’re probably already eating.

 Here’s how they measure up, as well as some new ways to enjoy them:

 Stir fresh spinach into soup — a half cup of cooked spinach satisfies nearly one-third of your daily need for folate.
-Raw spinach is also a good source of folic acid, but cup-for-cup contains less than cooked spinach (due to volume).
+Raw spinach is also a good source of folic acid, but cup-for-cup, contains less than cooked spinach (due to volume).